 Dog owners must be able to command and care for their service dog independently and provide a stable home environment for their animal.
-Often, owners are required to be a part of their service dog’s training.
+Often, owners are required to be a part of their service dog’s training as well.

 How Much Does A Service Dog Cost

-The help provided by a service dog may be invaluable to you, but the toll on your bank account may cause you to second guess.
+The help provided by a service dog may be invaluable to you, but the toll on your bank account may cause you to question if it is really necessary.

-Service dogs are expensive because of the training that is involved to get them to reach a high caliber.
+Service dogs are expensive because of the training that is involved to get them ready to care for their owner.
 Training could cost anywhere between $30-$40,000.
-On top of this you have the regular food, grooming and vet costs each year.
+On top of this cost, you have costs of food, grooming and veterinary visits each year.
 Some organizations will help individuals receive service dogs at little to no cost through fundraising.
-If cost is an issue for you, you aren’t immediately ruled out.
+So, if cost is an issue for you, you aren’t immediately ruled out.

-Service dogs can change your life and it is only fitting that every individual in need can be presented with that opportunity.
+Service dogs can change your life and it is only fitting that every individual in need can have access to this opportunity.

 Can Your Dog Become My Service Animal